rasoanirinamialisoa/onboardingAPI/README.md

 # 1.1 - Description OpenAPI 3.0: STD22026

 This project is an OpenAPI 3.0 specification for the STD22026 API.
 The version is 1.0.11.
-It provides endpoints to manage student information.
-The API allows retrieving student status information through a `GET` request and updating it via a `POST` request.
-The API responses include successful status information and internal server error details.
+It provides endpoints to manage student and teacher information.

 ## Endpoints